rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 ### Installation of WSL2 and Docker Desktop for KIND

 It could be as simple as this though to install KIND, but your mileage may vary.
-If you already have Docker Desktop (https://www.docker.com/products/docker-desktop/) and WSL2 (https://kind.sigs.k8s.io/docs/user/using-wsl2/) installed then i'd avoid it and install KIND manually.
+If you already have Docker Desktop (https://www.docker.com/products/docker-desktop/) and WSL2 (https://kind.sigs.k8s.io/docs/user/using-wsl2/) installed then I'd avoid it and install KIND manually.
 See these instructions if either of the below fails: https://kind.sigs.k8s.io/docs/user/quick-start

-Manual way (find a better path folder if you dont want to dump it in System32)
+Manual way (find a better path folder if you don't want to dump it in System32)

 ```powershell
 curl.exe -Lo kind-windows-amd64.exe https://kind.sigs.k8s.io/dl/v0.23.0/kind-windows-amd64
 Move-Item .\kind-windows-amd64.exe c:\windows\system32\kind.exe
 ```

-If you dont have WSL2  and Docker Desktop already, you can try this.
+If you don't have WSL2  and Docker Desktop already, you can try this.
 It will install KIND and the dependencies.

 ```powershell
 choco install kind -y